SSPIRIT

 SSPIRIT’s Six Technology Cases

-In the SSPIRIT project, researchers will develop six technology cases and an innovation accelerator plan.
+In the SSPIRIT project, researchers will develop six technology cases to test and develop solutions for detecting plastic litter in riverine and coastal environments.

 - Technology Case 1: Optical VNIR-SWIR (Visible Near Infrared and Short-Wave Infrared Spectroscopy) satellite mission (satellite monitoring of plastics)